ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Cloud Discovery report type | Continuous reports | To provide continuous visibility while minimising management overhead Log collector | Will be deployed to collect logs from the Agency’s existing proxy or firewalls and upload them to MCAS | To provide automatic upload of logs
+Cloud Discovery report type | Continuous reports | To provide continuous visibility while minimising management overhead Log collector | Will be deployed to collect logs from the Agency's existing proxy or firewalls and upload them to MCAS | To provide automatic upload of logs
 Microsoft Defender ATP integration | Enabled | To provide additional visibility from agency endpoints that have been onboarded into the Defender ATP.
-List of sanctioned and unsanctioned cloud apps | To be developed during build with the Agency’s Cyber Intelligence team | Provides visibility within the Agency as to what cloud applications are in use and by which department within the Agency.
+List of sanctioned and unsanctioned cloud apps | To be developed during build with the Agency's Cyber Intelligence team | Provides visibility within the Agency as to what cloud applications are in use and by which department within the Agency.

 ### MCAS - Log Collector